psambit9791/pysnr/README.md

 ### <u>Signal to Noise and Distortion Ratio</u> (SINAD)

-This calculates the signal-to-noise-and-distortion ratio for a signal.
+This calculates the signal-to-noise-and-distortion ratio of a signal.
 SINAD is defined as the ratio between the power of the signal's fundamental frequency to the power of the background noise and harmonics.

 A modified periodogram is computed using a Kaiser window with $\beta = 38$ and this information is then used to